Traveling to France during Covid-19: What you need to know before you go

 Who can go

-Those arriving from European Union countries, as well as those from Australia, Iceland, Japan, Liechtenstein, Rwanda, New Zealand, Norway, Singapore, South Korea, Switzerland and Thailand can enter France without any restrictions.
-French nationals and permanent residents may return from any country.
-Arrivals from the UK are currently restricted, thanks to the new variant.
+Travelers arriving from European Union countries, as well as from Australia, Iceland, Japan, Liechtenstein, Rwanda, New Zealand, Norway, Singapore, South Korea, Switzerland and Thailand can enter France provided they submit a negative PCR test result taken within 72 hours of departure.

-Those arriving from other countries must meet strict exemption criteria, complete a sworn declaration that they do not have any Covid-19 symptoms and have an exempted international movement certificate.
-These are available from the French Interior Ministry.

 What are the restrictions?

-Those arriving in France from the EU and exempted countries do not have to undergo a test on arrival or undertake a period of quarantine, but must abide by France's strict rules on movement within the country.

-Anyone coming into France from another country for an essential purpose is asked to provide a negative test result taken within 72 hours of departure.
-Failure to do so may result in having to take a test on arrival and being asked to self-isolate.
+Those coming to France from countries outside the EU for "compelling" health, family or professional reasons are required to provide a negative test result taken within 72 hours of departure.

+Once they've entered, travelers must spend seven days in quarantine at a location designated by the authorities before undergoing a second PCR test.

 What's the Covid situation?

-France has been one of the hardest hit countries in Europe, suffering over 2.5 million cases and 62,746 deaths as of December 28.
-However, numbers are dropping, from more than 86,000 cases in a single day in early November, to under 9,000 a day in late December.
-Having said that, the situation remains critical, with ongoing concerns about hospital capacity.
+France has been one of the hardest hit countries in Europe, suffering over 3.4 million cases and 80,295 deaths as of February 10.
+However, the numbers are far lower than they were in early November, when more than 86,000 cases were reported in a single day.
+In late December, case numbers fell to under 9,000 a day.
+But they've since increased again, with 26,406 new cases reported on February 3.
+The situation remains critical, with ongoing concerns about hospital capacity.

 France relaunched its test and trace app in October.
 TousAntiCovid is available for iPhone and Android devices.

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on February 11.